ECHOES-from-the-Past/OMR_Portuguese_Sources/resources/4_mei_encoding/SQUAREnotation-NClevel.md

-# Aquitanian OMR Table for MEI Encoding Job in Rodan
+# Square OMR Table for MEI Encoding Job in Rodan

 This is the MEI Mapping table that contains the information needed for Rodan's MEI Encoding job to map the classes of the symbols used in the Interactive/Non-Interactive Classifier (e.g., `neume.punctum`, `neume.inclinatum`, and `custos`) into their corresponding MEI encoding.
-These are all the "atomic" symbols that appear in E-SAu Ms. 2637 (ACm), also known as the Salamanca Missal (https://pemdatabase.eu/source/48357).
+These are all the "atomic" symbols that appear in three square manuscripts (P-BRs Ms. [028](https://pemdatabase.eu/source/48438), [032](https://pemdatabase.eu/source/47990), and [034](https://pemdatabase.eu/source/47612)).

 | imagePath | imageBinary | name | folio | description | classification | width | mei | dob | project |
 | --------- | ----------- | ---- | ----- | ----------- | -------------- | ----- | --- | --- | ------- |